AJMonfort/learnCSharp/README.md

 # learnCSharp
-learnC#
-This is my first commit
+This project is for learning C#